dorin131/my-site/content/post/go-heap.md

 // Heap : contains a slice which holds the underlying heap data type Heap struct { // the total number of elements, which doesn't go down on extract
-	Size  int // the total number of elements, which goes down on extract Items []int
+	Items []int
 }